Different Types of Forests in India

 Conclusions

-Due to rapid globalization, Indian forests are constantly threatened.
-To evade this danger, the government has announced a list of protected forests distributed across the country and looked after by forest inspectors.
+Due to rapid globalisation, Indian forests are constantly threatened.
+To avoid this danger, the government has announced a list of protected forests across the country, which are monitored by forest inspectors.

 The Forest Department of India strictly maintains these forests.
 Outsiders are not allowed in without a special permit.
-The government and some private organisations jointly look after some forests, which are termed unclassed forests of India.
-Local communities whose livelihood is based on these forests also actively protect them.
+The government and some private organisations jointly manage some forests, which are referred to as unclassed forests in India.
+Local communities whose livelihoods depend on these forests also actively protect them.

 Articles:-